evomikaelricardo/tag1/replit.md

-# SafeTag Pro
+# SafeTag

 ## Overview

-SafeTag Pro is a modern e-commerce platform specializing in smart emergency tags for kids, pets, luggage, and seniors.
+SafeTag is a modern e-commerce platform specializing in smart emergency tags for kids, pets, luggage, and seniors.
 The application features a comprehensive product catalog, shopping cart functionality, and order management system with support for multiple payment methods including cash on delivery, credit cards, and bank transfers.

 ## User Preferences